alirezaabdi01/Disconnect-Timer/README.md

 # Disconnect-Timer
-A program to set timer for enabling or disabling a certain network adaptor
+A program to set timer for enabling or disabling a certain network adapter